brevzin/cpp_proposals/2945_format_time_point/format-time_point.md

 </tr>
 </table>

-Note that my preferred approach here is longer in several of these examples - the reason it's my preferred approach is not because it's necessary terser, but rather because it's more consistent.
+Note that my preferred approach here is longer in several of these examples - the reason it's my preferred approach is not because it's necessarily terser, but rather because it's more consistent.

 ## Wording